This site uses affiliate links and I may earn a commission at no extra cost to you.

 How to Make a Watermelon Cooler

 It cannot be simpler than this!
-Once you have all the ingredients ready, all you need is to place them all on a blender and blend on high until the consistency is smooth.
+Once you have all the ingredients ready, all you need is to place them in a blender and blend on high until the consistency is smooth.

 watermelon cooler process of sliced watermelon on a wood tray with 2 zucchinis and 1 lemon and 1 ice tray in a white background